elizabeth-poggie/elizabeth-poggie/_content/notes/23-user-interfaces.md

 🔥 🐓 🛜 🔥 (ignorant IP chicken)
 ```

-## How do I find my private IP address?
+## How do I find my local IP address?

-You can find the IP address of your phone through the device's settings or using various methods depending on the operating system (OS) it's running.
+You can find your local IP address of your phone through the device's settings or using various methods depending on the operating system (OS) it's running.
+Open up your phones and let's follow the below recipe:

 For Apple